proffstylish/steganography/README.md

 It provides functionality to **encode** a message in an image and to **decode** the message from the image.

-Head over to [the github page](http://stylesuxx.github.io/steganography/) and check out the online decoder and encoder.

 ## About Steganography

 Steganography is the art of hiding a message inside another message.
 In this case we will hide a text message inside an image.